Supported by Bluethumb

 8. Clair Bremner

-A semi-finalist in this year’s Bluethumb Art Prize, Clair’s works are beautifully complex reflections of nature.
-She says she likes to create art that’s “A visual feast for the eyes and will be enjoyed for generations to come” and she doesn’t disappoint!
+A former semi-finalist in the Bluethumb Art Prize and another Australian abstract artists we love, Clair’s works are beautifully complex reflections of nature.
+She says she likes to create art that’s, “A visual feast for the eyes and will be enjoyed for generations to come” and she doesn’t disappoint!

 9. Melinda Katotriatis

-Melinda’s geometric artworks in muted colours create a three-dimensional aspect.
-They somehow exercise your mind while at the same time have a relaxing effect with their repetitive, rhythmic forms.
+Melinda’s artworks vary greatly in style.
+Her latest collection is all about whimsical strokes and soft colours, whereas she also delves into geometric patterns in muted colours, creating a three-dimensional aspect.
+They somehow exercise your mind while at the same time having a relaxing effect with their repetitive, rhythmic forms.

 Did you discover some new Australian abstract artists from our list?
 We’d love to know if you snap up any pieces from these talented artists!

-This post was originally published in June 2018 but updated with new information and images.
+This post was originally published in June 2018 but continues to be updated with new artists, information and images.